Lionfish: Control and eradication efforts

-While culling by marine protection agencies and volunteer divers is an important element of control efforts, development of market-based approaches, which create commercial incentives for removals, has been seen as a means to sustain control efforts.
+Hunting and killing lionfish, referred to as "culling", by marine protection agencies and volunteer divers is an important element of control efforts, development of market-based approaches, which create commercial incentives for removals, has been seen as a means to sustain control efforts.
 The foremost of these market approaches is the promotion of lionfish as a food item.
 Another is the use of lionfish spines, fins, and tails for jewelry and other decorative items.
 Lionfish jewelry production initiatives are underway in Belize, the Bahamas, St. Vincent, and the Grenadines.

 In 2014 at Jardines de la Reina National Marine Park in Cuba, a diver experimented with spearing and feeding lionfish to sharks in an effort to teach them to seek out the fish as prey.
 By 2016, Cuba was finding it more effective to fish for lionfish as food.